 There is a 'One Health Society' at UCD, a trans-disciplinary student society which is 'dedicated to improving the lives of all species - human and animal - through the integration of human medicine, veterinary medicine and Environmental Science's'.
 The society typically hosts talks and workshops throughout the year.
 There is no faculty support for any of these endeavours.

 4.5.
-Is there a student liaison representing sustainability interests who serves on a medical school or institutional decision-making council to advocate for curriculum reform and/or sustainability best practices?
+Is there a student liaison representing sustainability interests who serves on a department or institutional decision-making council to advocate for curriculum reform and/or sustainability best practices?

-- Yes, there is a student representative that serves on a medical school or institutional decision-making council/committee. - 0 No, there is no such student representative.
+Yes, there is a student representative that serves on a department or institutional decision-making council/committee.
+(1 points)

+No, there is no such student representative.
+(0 points)